hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 4. Within **Test pane** enter the user principal name of the target (ex. [testaccount@redacted.com](mailto:testaccount@redacted.com))

 5. Click **Start**.
 Note that the execution will take couple of minutes.
-To test the PowerShell script more rapidly, you can run the script locally, but you will have to connect with delegated permissions (change line 8).
+To test the PowerShell script more rapidly, you can run the script locally, but you will have to connect with delegated permissions (see line 8).

 6. Verify the results and return to the prior screen to click on **Publish** to confirm the changes